Understanding Your Wallets

 |---|---|

-| Available Balance | Funds in your Binary Wallet available for new orders |
+| Available Balance | Funds in your Trading Wallet available for new orders |

-| Reserved Balance | Funds locked in open orders or positions |
+| Reserved Balance | Funds locked in open sell positions and resting orders |

 | Taker Fee | Your current taker fee rate (applied to Market Limit orders) |